Top Bermuda Beaches

 Photo: John Schneider

 While there are several private beaches in Bermuda that mostly belong to luxury hotels and resorts, many are public beaches.
-The public beaches are open from sunrise to sunset and entry is free.
-However you can not usually camp on the beaches or stay at night.
+The public beaches are open from sunrise to sunset and entry is free to public.

-Beach Map of Bermuda and you can get a snapshot of where the main beaches are located.
-When you click a beach on the map, you can also see its detailed description with pictures.
+Visit this Beach Map of Bermuda to get a snapshot of where the main beaches are located.
+Click a beach marker on the map to get its detailed description with pictures.

 Horseshoe Bay Beach, Bermuda